IBM/charts/stable/ibm-mongodb-dev/README.md

 # MongoDB

-THIS VERSION OF THE CHART IS NOW DEPRECATED.
-THE SUBSEQUENT VERSION IS v1.1.2 [MongoDB](https://www.mongodb.com/) is a cross-platform document-oriented database.
+[MongoDB](https://www.mongodb.com/) is a cross-platform document-oriented database.
 Classified as a NoSQL database, MongoDB eschews the traditional table-based relational database structure in favor of JSON-like documents with dynamic schemas, making the integration of data in certain types of applications easier and faster.

 ## Introduction